tiepdotme/samwize.com/_posts/2020-05-05-algorithm-and-moving-elements-in-an-array.markdown

 A good algorithm is also one that reads beautifully, like a poem.

-> If you want to improve the code quality in  your organization, replace all of your coding guidelines with one goal: **No Raw Loops** -- Sean Parent, C++ Seasoning
+> If you want to improve the code quality in your organization, replace all of your coding guidelines with one goal: **No Raw Loops**
+> -- Sean Parent, C++ Seasoning

-## Example: A raw loop
+## Example of a raw loop

 Let's start with a simple example where we want to remove multiple elements in an array.
 I have done the same before: